integrateddatasvc/agency-registry/README.md

 ## How this works?
 - Each agency has a dedicated directory that contains one of more files with some information (metadata) about it.
-- A metadata file has a well defined structure and content (schema) and is typically stored in a YAML, JSON, or XML format
+- A metadata file has a well defined structure and content (schema) and is typically stored in a YAML
 - File follow specific naming conventions to indentify its origin and schema

 The following files are manually maintained in this projects: